1. Overview

 currentShow.sectionDuration = HOUR_IN_SECONDS;

-For this codelab we will use a sample metadata service to provide the metadata for our live stream.
-To create a listing of program metadata, we first need to create a container.
-A container holds a list of MediaMetadata objects for a single media stream.
+For this codelab we will use a sample metadata service to provide the metadata for our livestream.
+To create a listing of program metadata, create a container.
+The ContainerMetadata holds a list of MediaMetadata objects for a single media stream.
 Each MediaMetadata object represents a single section in the container.
-When the playhead is within the bounds of a given section, its metadata will be automatically copied over to the media status.
-Add the following code to the receiver.js
+When the playhead is within the bounds of a given section, its metadata is be automatically copied over to the media status.
+Add the following code to the receiver.js file to download the sample metadata from our service and provide the container to CAF.

 /**